Ssentiago/Ssentiago/README.md

 ### [Mermaid Zoom Drag](https://github.com/gitcpy/mermaid-zoom-drag)

-I am both a collaborator and the lead developer on this project.
+I am developer and collaborator on this project.

 This project provides functionality for managing and interacting with Mermaid diagrams.